austinmoehle/austinmoehle.github.io/_posts/2018-03-26-birdsongs.md

 ---
-layout: page
+layout: post
-title: Birdsongs
-author: "Austin Moehle"
 ---

-#### Classification of Bird Songs Using the Inception-v3 Network
+# Classification of Bird Songs Using the Inception-v3 Network

 ## Introduction